 Regarding the determination of immunoglobulins (IgG, IgA, and IgM) and lactoferrin, some authors used the radial immunodiffusion technique while others applied the ELISA method, but from different manufacturers.
 For example, Elfstrand et al. (2002) measured all individual colostrum samples through the IR technique (CombiFoss 5000, Foss Electric A/S, and Hillerïod, Denmark).
 Nutrients (protein, fat, lactose, ash) and soluble minerals (Ca, P, K, Na, and Mg) were analyzed with methods similar to those used in the current study.

-By contrast to other Ig whose levels from Azawak were lower than synthesized data, the average IgA concentration in the current study was similar to litterature.
+By contrast to other Ig whose levels from Azawak were lower than synthesized data, the average IgA concentration in the current study was similar to literature.
 There exists relationships between IgA production and the exposure of mucosas of the mother to external antibody.
-May be a high ambient infectious pressure existing in Niger could explain the proportionnaly higher IgA levels when compared to IgG and IgM.
+May be a high ambient infectious pressure existing in Niger could explain the proportionaly higher IgA levels when compared to IgG and IgM.
 The average concentration of lactoferrin in Azawak bovine colostrum was similar to that obtained in the colostrum of cattle breeds used in the meta-analysis.

-Colostrum quality can also be influenced by diseases such as mastitis (Maunsell et al., 1998) or/and dietary unbalance (f.e., vitamin E or selenium) during the dry (Zarcula et al., 2010).
-The differences observed between the Azawak cows and the mean of synthesis data from literature can be also explained either by the fact that the Azawak cow would naturally tend to produce a rather poor colostrum dry matter , in order to bring out quickly water to his young.
+Colostrum quality can also be influenced by diseases such as mastitis (Maunsell et al., 1998) or/and dietary imbalance (e.g., vitamin E or selenium) during the dry period (Zarcula et al., 2010).
+The differences observed between the Azawak cows and the mean of synthesis data from the literature can be also explained either by the fact that the Azawak cow would naturally tend to produce a rather poor colostrum dry matter , in order to bring out quickly water to his young.
 Colostrum sampling could also be performed too late relative to calving but it is not the case in this experiment.
-It is also clear that the distribution of means from the litterature, although normal, was very narrow.
+It is also clear that the distribution of means from the literature, although normal, was very narrow.
 However, the statistical test used in meta-analysis take into account this phenomenon.
 Moreover, the larges differences between the meta-analytical mean and the mean of our measures remain a reality.

 Colostrum of goat tends to be poorer in solids and immunoglobulins than cow (Hadjipanayiotou 1995; Levieux et al , 2001; Machado -Neto et al , 2011 ).
 It can therefore be inferred that the kid could tolerate adequately the Azawak colostrum.
 However there are some uncertainties with respect to the justification of using Azawak colostrum in goats, based only on the dry matter content.
 Further experiments should be performed in that senses.